Pelvic Inflammatory Disease

 How is pelvic inflammatory disease (PID) diagnosed?

-To diagnose PID, your doctor will ask about your lifestyle and symptoms.
-He or she will do a physical exam, including a pelvic exam.
-Your doctor may test you for the most common causes of PID, including chlamydia and gonorrhea.
-You may also have blood tests to look for signs of infection.
+Your doctor will ask about your symptoms and do a physical exam, including a pelvic exam.
+You may have tests for the most common causes of PID, including chlamydia and gonorrhea.
+Your blood and vaginal discharge may be tested to look for signs of infection.

-Your doctor may also order an ultrasound to see if there are other possible causes of your symptoms.
+Your doctor may order an ultrasound to look for other possible causes of your symptoms.
 An ultrasound may also show if there is damage to the fallopian tubes, uterus, or ovaries from PID.

 The test results may take some time, so your doctor will treat you before the test results are ready.
 Treating PID early is important to prevent problems later on.